JYL-LU/Professional-README-Generator/Develop/README.md

 ## Contribution
-  eng
+  Jane Lu

 ## Test
-  jong
+  No test required

 ## Questions
-  * For further information, please send email to ngn
+  * For further information, please send email to jyl.janelu@gmail.com
-  * Check for details on Github at [gng](https://github.com/gng)
+  * Check for details on Github at [JYL-LU](https://github.com/JYL-LU)